Relationships between multiple zeta values of depths 2 and 3 and period polynomials: Double zeta values and period polynomials

 Notice that the above proof works for any choice of the map $\phi$ for depth 2.
 We emphasize that $\tau(r,s)$ in Proposition \ref{prop:tau_formula} has a close connection to $\lambda(r,s)$ in the Kohnen-Zagier relation.
 In fact, we easily see that

 This suggests a further connection between solutions to the double shuffle equation \eqref{eq:ds_eq} and extra relations of $L_f^\ast(odd)$'s which comes from the orthogonality between the Eisenstein series and $f$.
-Another spin-off is that we can show the relation $\lambda(r,s)=-\lambda(s,r)$ for $r,s$ odd, first proved in \cite[Theorem 9 (i)]{KZ}, as a consequence of the first equality of \eqref{eq:ds_eq}.
+Another spin-off is that we obtain the anti-symmetry $\lambda(r,s)=-\lambda(s,r)$ for $r,s$ odd, first proved in \cite[Theorem 9 (i)]{KZ}, as a consequence of the first equality of \eqref{eq:ds_eq}.